MohamedBassem/letter-matrix-solver/README.md

 4- Output is printed to stdout.

 ## How it works
-1- It loads the Unix word list - `/usr/share/dict/words` - in the memory in a Trie.
+1- It loads the Unix word list - `/usr/share/dict/words` - in memory in a Trie.

 2- For each index in the matrix words formed horizontally, vertically and diagonally - of length at least 3 - are searched for in the Trie.

 3- Matches are added to a set to remove duplicates.

-Given that the search in the trie takes at most length of longest word in dictionary iteration which is constant.
+Given that the search in a trie takes at most length of longest word in dictionary iterations which is constant.
 The overall complexity of solving the letter matrix is O(N^3) with a pre-computation to the dictionary which takes linear time.

 To learn more about tries read this [Topcoder tutorial](http://community.topcoder.com/tc?module=Static&d1=tutorials&d2=usingTries).

 ## Example